-Making your own Pumpkin Purée in the Instant Pot, Slow Cooker or Steamer is silly simple!
-You are going to love the clean pure taste of the pumpkin that has no additives or preservatives, plus it is freezer friendly so you can make extra for recipes later in the season.
-15 Minutes in the Instant Pot, 50 Minutes to Steam and 4 Hours in the Slow Cooker is all the time you need.
+Making your own pumpkin purée in the Instant Pot, slow cooker, or steamer is stupid easy!
+I love the clean, pure taste of the pumpkin that has no additives or preservatives, and I’m sure you will too!
+It’s also freezer-friendly, so you can make extra for recipes later in the season.

 🎃 Ingredients